buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcEvaporatorTypeEnum.md

 # IfcEvaporatorTypeEnum

-Enumeration defining the typical types of evaporators.
+Enumeration defining the typical types of evaporators.<!-- end of definition -->

 > HISTORY New enumeration in IFC2x2.

 ## Items